Himel-Sarder/HangMan-Game/README.md

 ## Files

 - `hangman.py`: This is the main Python script for the Hangman game.
-- ``: This file contains a list of words that can be used as the hidden word for the game.
+- `HangMan FlowChart.jpg`: This picture contains a instruction based flowchart.

 ## Usage